jtardioli/SmartSecRiddles/write_ups/6_NotForTrusting.md

 Since the two smart contracts do not share the same state for the reentrancy guard modifier, they are not aware when the other contract is locked.
 To fix this issue, I recommend that protocols with multiple smart contracts should share the state of the reentrancy guard modifier by creating a separate smart contract that they both read and write to the state of the contract.

-The basics of the rentrancey revolves around claiming twice, and taking advantage of an NFT's `safeTransforFrom()` function call to `onERC721Received()` in the receiving smart contract.
+The basics of the reentrancy revolves around claiming twice, and taking advantage of an NFT's `safeTransferFrom()` function call to `onERC721Received()` in the receiving smart contract.
 We will go over the affected code in more depth later, but for now let's look into how we perform the exploit.

-To exploit the vulnerability, we need a separate smart contract to perform the rentrancey.
+To exploit the vulnerability, we need a separate smart contract to perform the reentrancy.
 Let's take a look at my implementation of it:
 ```
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.22;